lyz-code/blue-book/docs/projects/projects.md

 ## Automate email management

-Most of the emails I receive require repetitive actions that can be automated, I've stumbled upon [notmuchmail](https://notmuchmail.org/), which looks very promising.
+Most of the emails I receive require repetitive actions that can be automated, I've stumbled upon [notmuchmail](https://notmuchmail.org/), a very promising tool to create a searchable index of your email inbox, it's the core for the next tools.
 A friend suggested to use [afew](https://afew.readthedocs.io/en/latest/) for tagging, and I'd probably use [alot](https://github.com/pazz/alot) to interact with the system (and finally be able to use email from the cli).
 The [alot